 Make The Most Of fall boating

-Don’t Winterize Your Boat Just Yet — There are Advantages to Fall Boating
+Don’t Winterize Your Boat Just Yet—Fall Boating Has Its Perks

-For these reasons and more, we highly encourage you to get out on the water this fall.
+For all these reasons and more, we strongly encourage you to get out on the water and enjoy the beauty of fall!

 1. Watch the forecast

-Before you plan a fall boat outing, be sure to double check the weather.
-Autumn is filled with rainy days and you wouldn’t want to load up your crew if the weather isn’t going to cooperate.
-If the weather looks iffy, it’s best to reschedule for another day than to get caught in a storm, especially in cooler weather.
+Before planning your fall boating adventure, make sure to check the weather forecast.
+Autumn can bring unexpected rain, and you’ll want to avoid gathering your crew if conditions aren’t ideal.
+If the weather looks uncertain, it’s better to reschedule for another day rather than risk getting caught in a storm, especially when the temperatures drop.

 2. Be prepared to night boat

-Another way to prep yourself for fall boating is to have a plan if night falls during your trip.
-The days begin to shorten in the fall and night can creep up quickly if you aren’t paying attention to the time.
-Check sunset times and make arrangements to be docked before the sun falls, or prepare yourself for a night boating adventure.
+Another important step in preparing for fall boating is having a plan for when night falls during your outing.
+As the days get shorter in the fall, darkness can arrive faster than expected if you’re not mindful of the time.
+Check the sunset times in advance and plan to be docked before the sun sets, or, if you’re up for it, get ready for a night boating experience.
 Visit our blog on the Dos and Don’ts of Night Boating.

 3. Take the scenic route